 BUSINESS AND TOURIST VISAS TO CHINA

 1. Passport.
-(Valid for 6 months beyond your stay, signed, with at least one blank visa page.
-New York and Washington jurisdictions need two blank visa pages.)
+(Valid for 6 months beyond your stay, signed, with at least two blank visa pages.

 2. One passport photo. ($15.00 for a set of two if taken in our office.
 Tax included.
 China photos must be 48mm tall by 33mm wide.)